-Though a CNC machine is more often used for cutting wood, it can be used for cutting aluminum (or other non–ferrous metals).
+Though a CNC router is more often used for cutting wood and plastics, it can be used for cutting aluminum (or other non–ferrous metals).
 For cutting non-ferrous metal it is not so much that you need a different router but that you will need to use it differently.

 Here are a number of differences to keep in mind: